openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 }
 ```

-# Callback Endpoint {#callback_endpoint}
+# Acknowledgement Endpoint {#acknowledgement_endpoint}

 This endpoint is used by the Wallet to notify the Credential Issuer whether a Credential has been successfully received or not.
-The Credential Issuer needs to return `callback_id` in the Credential Response or a Batch Credential Response for the Wallet to be able to use this Endpoint.
+The Credential Issuer needs to return `ack_id` in the Credential Response or a Batch Credential Response for the Wallet to be able to use this Endpoint.
 Support for this endpoint is OPTIONAL.
-The wallet MUST call this endpoint if the Credential Issuer supports it and provides a `callback_id`.
+The wallet MUST call this endpoint if the Credential Issuer supports it and provides a `ack_id`.

 This endpoint can be used after the Credential Issuer has sent Credential Response or Batch Credential Response.
 It enables the Credential Issuer to take subsequent actions after issuance, depending on whether the Credential has been accepted and successully stored by the Wallet, rejected by the Wallet, or errors and other unforeseen circumstances have occurred during the Wallet's processing.

-The Wallet MUST present to the Callback Endpoint a valid Access Token issued at the Token Endpoint as defined in (#token_endpoint).
-Credential Issuer that requires request to the Callback Endpoint MUST ensure Access Token issued by the Authorization Server is valid at the Callback Endpoint.
+The Wallet MUST present to the Acknowledgement Endpoint a valid Access Token issued at the Token Endpoint as defined in (#token_endpoint).
+Credential Issuer that requires request to the Acknowledgement Endpoint MUST ensure Access Token issued by the Authorization Server is valid at the Acknowledgement Endpoint.

-The callback from the Wallet is idempotent.
-The Credential Issuer MUST return success if it receives multiple identical calls from the Wallet for the same `callback_id`s.
+The acknowledgement from the Wallet is idempotent.
+The Credential Issuer MUST return success if it receives multiple identical calls from the Wallet for the same `ack_id`s.

 The Wallet MAY retry if the call to this endpoint fails for a temporary reason.
-The Credential Issuer SHOULD pre-determine the amount of time within which it expects the callback.
-Therefore, even a well-formed callback from the Wallet could fail if received by the Credential Issuer after this time period.
-The Credential Issuer may never receive the callback, meaning it is unknown whether the Wallet successfully stored the credential or not - it is left to the Credential Issuer to decide how to proceed in this case.
+The Credential Issuer SHOULD pre-determine the amount of time within which it expects the acknowledgement.
+Therefore, even a well-formed acknowledgement from the Wallet could fail if received by the Credential Issuer after this time period.
+The Credential Issuer may never receive the acknowledgement, meaning it is unknown whether the Wallet successfully stored the credential or not - it is left to the Credential Issuer to decide how to proceed in this case.

-Communication with the Callback Endpoint MUST utilize TLS.
+Communication with the Acknowledgement Endpoint MUST utilize TLS.

-## Callback from the Wallet {#callback}
+## Acknowledgement from the Wallet {#acknowledgement}

-The Wallet sends an HTTP POST request to the Callback Endpoint with the following parameters in the entity-body and using the `application/json` media type.
+The Wallet sends an HTTP POST request to the Acknowledgement Endpoint with the following parameters in the entity-body and using the `application/json` media type.

 * `credentials`: A JSON array of objects, where each object consists of the following parameters:
-  * `callback_id`: REQUIRED.
+  * `ack_id`: REQUIRED.
 A JSON string received in Credential Response or Batch Credential Response.
   * `status`: REQUIRED.
 Status whether the credential issuance was successful or not.
 It MUST be a case sensitive string whose value is either `success`, `failure` or `rejected`. `rejected` is be used when unsuccessful credential issuance was caused by user action.
 In all other cases, `failure` is used.
   * `error_description`: OPTIONAL.
 Human-readable ASCII [@!USASCII] text providing additional information, used to assist the Credential Issuer developer in understanding the error that occurred.
 Values for the `error_description`` parameter MUST NOT include characters outside the set %x20-21 / %x23-5B / %x5D-7E.

-Below is a non-normative example of a callback request when credential issuance was successful:
+Below is a non-normative example of an acknowledgement request when credential issuance was successful:

 ```
-POST /callback HTTP/1.1
+POST /acknowledgement HTTP/1.1
 Host: server.example.com
 Content-Type: application/json
 Authorization: Bearer czZCaGRSa3F0MzpnWDFmQmF0M2JW